June Gardening Tips: How to Grow Your Best Garden in 2023

 - Renovate strawberries after harvest.
 Mow the rows; thin out excess plants; remove weeds; fertilize and apply mulch for weed control.

 - Begin control for apple maggot flies.
-Red painted balls that have been coated with tanglefoot may be hung in apple trees to trap egg-laying females.
+Hang red-painted balls coated with tanglefoot in apple trees to trap egg-laying females.

 - Spray trunks of peach trees and other stone fruits for peachtree borers.
 And spray to control peach twig borer in peaches, nectarines, and apricot trees.

 - Prune and train young fruit trees to eliminate poorly positioned branches and establish proper crotch angles.